olawaleoyg/opstycoon/Three-tier-Application-Deployment/README.md

-Deploying a three-tier application on Kubernetes involves organizing your system into three distinct layers for optimal functionality and management.
+#### Deploying a opstycoon application on Kubernetes involves organizing your system into three distinct layers for optimal functionality and management.

 ![alt text](../../img/architecture.png)
 Check NOTE.txt for details

-Pre-requisites
+###### Pre-requisites

 Knowledge On Basic understanding on how these cloud tools and services works Terraform